Geta/SEO.Sitemaps/README.md

 ![Set value for the dynamic property](/Geta.SEO.Sitemaps/Screenshots/SitemapDynamicPropertyOnPage.PNG?raw=true)

 ### Adding Sitemap Properties to all content pages
 As of EPiServer 9, the Dynamic Properties is disabled by default.
-If you don't want to trun on Dynamic Properties then you can add the SEOSitemaps peoperty to of base PageData class as below:
+If you don't want to run on Dynamic Properties you can add the SEOSitemaps peoperty to a content type as below:
 ```
 [UIHint(UIHint.Legacy, PresentationLayer.Edit)]
 [BackingType(typeof(PropertySEOSitemaps))]